AnnieTran-IJ/unit-2/Project/README.md

 print(plot_cub_model(yDT))
 g1.legend(['raw data', 'smoothed data', 'cubic model'],loc = 'lower right', fontsize = 'x-small')
 ```
-This part uses all the values as parameters and pass them into the functions to create graphs.
+This part uses all the values as parameters and pass them into the functions we just mentioned to create graphs.
 This is also used for many other graphs, whether they are remote data or local data.

 ![image (12)](https://github.com/user-attachments/assets/0430af1b-e87b-44c2-a1eb-ad7a412311fd)